habel1/portfolio/README.md

 I've included some of my work as part of my intro data science course down below:

+### Final Project:

+## **Project Background + Research Aims**

+For this brief project, I decided to investigate the impact of stressors specific to the trans community on the social well-being and satisfaction with life of TGNC adults.
+By identifying patterns in the data, I endeavor to uncover what makes a TGNC person more likely to thrive, and thus, how we can help transgender lives flourish.

+### ***Question: Which experiences and stressors (or the lack thereof) are most pertinent to the social well-being and satisfaction with life of TGNC adults?***

+## **Procedure**

+I chose to utilize a conditional inference tree model for my analysis.
+Conditional inference trees offer a robust method for regression analysis in decision trees and work well with multivariate analysis.

+13 variables were included as potential predictors in the conditional inference tree models.
+Four total models were fitted; one tree with only the 4 demographic variables included as predictors for both outcome measures, and one tree with the 9 remaining variables included as predictors for both outcome measures.

+To view the md blog post click [here](https://github.com/habel1/datasci_final/blob/0e79074f4e1ccbf1e0da71c7b939ec17f9ecbf0f/README.md)

+To view the a pdf of the powerpoint slides click [here](https://github.com/habel1/datasci_final/blob/0e79074f4e1ccbf1e0da71c7b939ec17f9ecbf0f/transpop_final.pdf)

 ### Data Visualizations in R

 #### Stressors in the LGB Population